 Description: Public Health Department/Social Services Department.
 Free condoms available upon request.

-Show only locations where they offer the HIV RNA Early Detection Test for people who think they may have been recently exposed to the HIV virus.
+Show only locations where they offer the HIV RNA Early Detection Test for people who think they may have been recently exposed to the HIV virus

 Description: open 3rd Saturday of the month, 8am-12noon